amethyst/amethyst/book/src/prefabs/prefabs_technical_explanation.md

 ```

 First, we specify a `SystemData` type, this is the data required from `World` in order to load and
 instantiate this `PrefabData`.
-Here we only need to write to `Transform`.
+Here we only need to write to `TransformComponent`.

 Second, we specify what result the `add_to_entity` function returns.
 In our case this is unit `()`, for
 other implementations it could return a `Handle` etc. For an example of this, look at the `TexturePrefab`
 in the renderer crate.

 Next, we define the `add_to_entity` function, which is used to actually instantiate data.
 In our case here,
-we insert the local `Transform` data on the referenced `Entity`.
+we insert the local `TransformComponent` data on the referenced `Entity`.
 In this scenario we aren't using the third
 parameter to the function.
 This parameter contains a list of all entities affected by the `Prefab`, the first
 entry in the list will be the main `Entity`, and the rest will be the entities that were created for all the
 entries in the data list inside the `Prefab`.